model-checking/kani/rfc/src/rfcs/0012-loop-contracts.md

 ### Procedural macros `loop_invariant`, `loop_modifies`, and `loop_decreases`.

-We extend the three macros `loop_invariant`, `loop_modifies`, and `loop_decreases` to corresponding Rust code.
+We will implement the three proc-macros `loop_invariant`, `loop_modifies`, and `loop_decreases` to embed the annotation logic as Rust code.
 Kani will then compile them into MIR-level code.

 ### Code Generation for Builtin Functions